bolrog/d2dx/README.md

 ## Recent release history

-### 0.99.518
+### 0.99.518b
-  - Fix missing window size limitation with -dxscaleN.
+  - Fix size of window being larger than desktop area with -dxscaleN.

 ### 0.99.517
   - Fix in-game state detection, causing DX logo to show in-game and other issues.